awslabs/aws-encryption-sdk-specification/changes/2024-TBD_key-store-admin/background.md

 ## Key Management

 `Key Management` is a union,
-such that additional options MAY be added at a later date.
+such that additional options may be added at a later date.

 Members of `Key Management` are elements that authorize the use of Branch Key Cryptographic Materials